Unheated Sapphires vs Heated Sapphires in 5 minutes

 Some of the other treatments are as follows:

-Beryllium treatment is used to change and enhance the color of Sapphire.
+Beryllium: Beryllium treatment is used to change and enhance the color of Sapphire.
 It is devastating and expensive to expose this treatment in Sapphire.
 You can see an assortment of Sapphire heating with Beryllium.
 You can see that many of them change from yellow to orange and many remain blue.

-The most common treatment is the “Diffusion- treated sapphires“.
+Diffusion Treatment: The most common treatment is the “Diffusion- treated sapphires“.
 This treatment is an artificial enhancement of color and may be impossible to detect without very sophisticated Lab procedures and instruments.
 To enhance the color of Sapphire, this heat treatment is provided in a reducing and oxidizing atmosphere.

-Usually the gemstone labs give certificates of Natural Sapphire and Heat Treated Sapphire.
-You can see in the images on the internet that in one certificate it is mentioned that “No indication of Heating” in the Treatment Section and in the other certificate it is mentioned that “Indication of heating”, which means that the Sapphire is Natural, but heat treated.
+Usually, the gemstone labs give certificates of Natural Sapphire and Heat Treated Sapphire.
+You can see in the images on the internet that in one certificate it is mentioned that “No indication of Heating” in the Treatment Section and in the other certificate it is mentioned that “Indication of heating”, which means that the Sapphire is Natural but heat-treated.

 Here is the conclusion – depending on what your purpose of buying a Heated or an Unheated blue sapphire would be.
 Each purpose with a decision on what should be chosen.

-If you want to Buy Unheated Sapphires, then you must complete all the checks before buying it.
+If you want to Buy Unheated Sapphires, then you must complete all the checks before buying them.
 Unheated Sapphire holds all of its physical, metaphysical properties and natural properties.
 I hope this article will help you in Buying Natural Sapphires for your loved ones.